-The 215,250 finders' warrants issued in connection with the February 2020 financing were valued using weighted average Black-Scholes inputs as follows:
+The following assumptions were used for the Black-Scholes option pricing model valuation of 215,250 finders' warrants issued in connection with the February 2020 financing:

-February 12, 2020
+February 12,2020

 Expected life of warrants (years) 1.0

 Annualized volatility 62%

 Dividend rate -

-Discount rate 1.54%
+Discountrate 1.54%

 Weighted average fair value per warrant granted \$ 0.11

-10. NON-CONTROLLING INTEREST
+11. NON-CONTROLLING INTEREST

 Non-controlling interest ("NCI") in the net assets of consolidated subsidiaries are identified separately from the Company's equity therein.
 Total comprehensive loss of the Company's subsidiary is attributed to the equity holders of the Company and to the non-controlling interest even if this results in the non-controlling interest having a deficit balance.
-For the year ended December 31, 2020 and 2019, 30% of the net assets of the Company's consolidated subsidiary, Tintyava, which holds the Tintyava mineral property, were attributable to its non-controlling interest.
+For the year ended December 31, 2021 and 2020, 30% of the net assets of the Company's consolidated subsidiary, Tintyava, which holds the Tintyava mineral property, were attributable to its non-controlling interest.